Coronavirus digest: US vaccinates 70% of its population amid surge in hospitalizations | DW | 03.08.2021

 Authorities in China's city of Wuhan said they would be testing the entire population for COVID-19, as the first local infections were reported in more than a year.

-"The first case was identified in a man in 40s who has no recent travel records," said the KDCA.
+"The first case was identified in a man in 40s who has no recent travel records," said the agency.
 An overseas traveler was the second case.

-Thailand extended the lockdown for Bangkok and two dozen other provinces for two weeks.
-Authorities said rules would be reassessed in mid August, but restrictions were unlikely to be lifted until there was an improvement in numbers.
+Thailand extended its lockdown in Bangkok and two dozen other provinces for two weeks.
+Authorities said rules would be reassessed in mid-August, but said restrictions were unlikely to be lifted until there was an improvement in numbers.

-Restrictions are the most stringent in "dark-red zones," including Bangkok, where residents are not allowed to travel to other parts of the country, and malls, restaurants, and massage parlors are shut.
+Restrictions are the most stringent in "dark-red zones," including Bangkok, where residents are not allowed to travel to other parts of the country; also malls, restaurants, and massage parlors are shut.

-Australia's Qantas Airlines announced it will furlough around 2,500 workers, as demand for flights has gone down due to regional lockdowns.
+Australia's Qantas Airlines announced it will furlough around 2,500 workers, as demand for flights has reduced due to regional lockdowns.

+Employees including pilots, cabin crew, and airport staff from Qantas and its low-cost affiliate Jetstar will be asked to take leave without pay for about two months.

 Australia's most populous state New South Wales reported 199 locally acquired COVID-19 cases on Tuesday.
-The numbers showed a slight drop from 207 the previous day, as the state is facing an outbreak of the highly infectious delta variant.
+The numbers reflect a slight decrease, from 207 the previous day, as the state is facing an outbreak of the highly infectious delta variant.

 tg/dj (dpa, AFP, AP, Reuters)